zhengshuai1001/JiKouCompany/README.md

 If you want something you've never had, you must be willing to do something you've never done.

 It's time to start living the life you've only imagined.

+Never give up on a dream just because of the time it will take to accomplish it.
+The time will pass anyway.